How it works

-Each evaluation presents the participant with a reference sentence and two candidate translations, labeled A and B. System identities are not shown.
-The participant selects one of four options: A is Better, B is Better, Both are good, or Both Are Bad.
+Each session presents an evaluator with a source sentence and two candidate translations, labeled A and B. They choose one of four options: A is Better, B is Better, Both are good, or Both Are Bad.
+System identities are never shown, which keeps brand preference out of the judgment.
+Evaluators log in with a name and PIN so results stay auditable.

 | Rank | System | Elo rating | Matches | Wins | Losses |